Updated on 2025-07-22 GMT+08:00

 • To modify a database owner, you must be a database owner and a member of the new owner, and have the CREATEDB permission.

 • To change the default tablespace, you must be a database owner or a system administrator, and must have the CREATE permission on the new tablespace.
-This syntax physically migrates tables and indexes in a default tablespace to a new tablespace.
+This statement physically migrates tables and indexes in a default tablespace to a new tablespace.
 Note that tables and indexes outside the default tablespace are not affected.

 • Only a database owner or a system administrator can modify GUC parameters for the database.